StarAtNyte/DravidianMLFDetector/README.md

 ## Model Performance

 The model is evaluated using macro F1-score, considering both precision and recall for AI and human-generated text detection.
 The validation phase during training provides detailed classification reports.
-This framework was submitted as a part of **Shared Task on Detecting AI generated product reviews in Dravidian lannguages: DravidianLangTech@NAACL 2025, where it achieved macro f1-scores of 0.93 on Tamil and 0.915 on Malayalam.**
+This framework was submitted as a part of **Shared Task on Detecting AI generated product reviews in Dravidian lannguages: DravidianLangTech@NAACL 2025, where it achieved macro f1-scores of 0.93 on Tamil and 0.915 on Malayalam.**

 ## License